isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-transf-func/c-config-files-transf/t-ins-transf-file/t-ins-transf-file.md

     </tr>
     <tr>
     <td colname="col1"> Log Entry Condition </td>
     <td colname="col2"> Optional.
 Defines the rules by which log entries are considered for export.
-For more information about the <span class="wintitle"> Log Entry Condition </span>, see <a href="../../../../../home/c-dataset-const-proc/c-log-proc-config-file/c-log-proc-config-file.md#concept-20e3148be47841a1b33ae55d23667d33" format="dita" scope="local"> Log Processing Configuration File </a>. </td>
+For more information about the <span class="wintitle"> Log Entry Condition </span>, see <a href="../../../../../home/c-dataset-const-proc/c-log-proc-config-file/c-log-proc-config-file.md#concept-20e3148be47841a1b33ae55d23667d33"> Log Processing Configuration File </a>. </td>
     </tr>
     <tr>
     <td colname="col1"> Log Sources </td>
     <td colname="col2"> <p>The sources of data. <span class="wintitle"> Log sources </span> can be <span class="filepath"> .vsl </span> files, log files, or XML files or data from ODBC-compliant databases.
-For information about <span class="wintitle"> log sources </span>, see <a href="../../../../../home/c-dataset-const-proc/c-log-proc-config-file/c-log-proc-config-file.md#concept-20e3148be47841a1b33ae55d23667d33" format="dita" scope="local"> Log Processing Configuration File </a>. </p> <p> <span class="wintitle"> Transform </span> expects all source data to be in chronological order within lexicographically ordered input files.
+For information about <span class="wintitle"> log sources </span>, see <a href="../../../../../home/c-dataset-const-proc/c-log-proc-config-file/c-log-proc-config-file.md#concept-20e3148be47841a1b33ae55d23667d33"> Log Processing Configuration File </a>. </p> <p> <span class="wintitle"> Transform </span> expects all source data to be in chronological order within lexicographically ordered input files.
 If this requirement is not satisfied, As Of calculations are incorrect, and additional input data may be processed after the output files are closed. </p> </td>
     </tr>
     <tr>
     <td colname="col1"> Offline Mode </td>